How To Think Like A Fitbit: Measuring What We Value

 And as a society, we’ve realized that weight loss can be a misleading metric.
 We can lose weight and actually be less healthy.
 This is why Fitbit (and the like) have been so successful.
 They give us a more complete picture of our health measuring our physical activity (in 3-dimensions!), the quality of our sleep, the intensity and duration of our workouts, and calories burned.
 It appeals to our mental and emotional health by encouraging us to eat healthier and motivating us to keep exercising.
 More than that, Fitbit has made the process of collecting this data and giving us feedback that is natural and seamless with the rest of our life.

-If the metaphor isn’t clear right now, let me make some explicit connections between the dynamics of dieting and the practices in our math classrooms.
+If the metaphor isn’t clear right now, let me make some explicit connections between dieting dynamics and our math classrooms’ practices.
 I’m suggesting that we all want to foster mathematically competent students who have a positive and accurate awareness of their abilities and also have a growth mindset around their abilities to learn more math.
 We value student health but that is difficult to measure.

-It’s much easier to measure how much math a kid knows using tests.
+Measuring how much math a kid knows using tests is much easier.
 And like weight loss, test scores have replaced our vision for overall student health.
 Instead of measuring what we value, we are asking them (sometimes daily) to stand on a scale and weigh in.
 And this practice is damaging to the overall mathematical mindsets of our students.

 I’m encouraging us to reclaim our power as educators to create the identities we aspire to create by thinking more critically about some of our teaching practices and how we create a culture of learning in our classes.
 And the issue is urgent.
 In the next version of the Every Student Succeeds Act, the federal legislation that guides education policy in this country, the words accountability and assessment are mentioned in some capacity at least 250 times each.